lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {: #fig-info-model title="Information Model for CSR Evidence Conveyance."}

 The following use cases are supported, as described in the sub-sections below.
+A conformant implementation of an entity parsing the CSR structures MUST be prepared to parse certificates in all EvidenceBundle to build a certification path.

 ### Case 1 - Single Evidence Bundle